tonychoe/libsonnet/traefik/README.md

 }
 ```

-To deploy the ingressroute, see the example.
+(5) To add new ingressroute, see the example.

 ## Example